10 Best Lagoon Cruises in Rarotonga & the Cook Islands [2025]© CookIslandsPocketGuide.com

 + What’s the Difference Between Captain Tama’s and Koka?!

 The lagoon cruise is an iconic activity in the Cook Islands.
 From the thatched-roof boats cruising the Muri Lagoon in Rarotonga to the, quite frankly, an overwhelming array of cruises on the world’s most beautiful lagoon, the Aitutaki Lagoon, it’s fair to say that you need to do at least one lagoon cruise while you’re in the Cook Islands.
-We’ll help you decide which one with this list of the best lagoon cruises in Rarotonga, Aitutaki and the Cook Islands.
-Plus, we’ll answer the most burning question on the internet: what exactly is the difference between Captain Tama’s and Koka’s lagoon cruises?!

 1. Captain Tama’s Lagoon Cruizes (Rarotonga)

-Join the cheeky crew from Captain Tama’s Lagoon Cruizes for a fun day out on the Muri Lagoon and Motu Koromiri.
-The half-day (4-hour) lagoon cruise includes around 45 minutes of snorkelling at the Tikioki Marine Reserve where you’ll be free to swim among the giant clams, angelfish, butterflyfish, surgeonfish and much more.
 After snorkelling, the cruise on the glass-bottom boat crosses the Muri Lagoon to the uninhabited island of Koromiri for a barbecue lunch while you listen to the relaxing tunes of the ukuleles and drums played by your talented guides.
 Once you’re well and truly stuffed, kick back with a hilarious coconut and sarong-tying show with audience participation included (sit at the back if you’re shy).
-Learn more about the cruise, read reviews and book tickets on Viator and Tripadvisor.

-Location: Tours depart from Muri Beach, Muri, east side of Rarotonga.
+Location: Tours depart daily from Muri Beach, Muri, east side of Rarotonga.
 Just look for the yellow boats!

 10 Best Lagoon Cruises in Rarotonga & the Cook Islands [2023]© CookIslandsPocketGuide.com